This week’s post about pre-orders includes heavy contributions from Steed Brown, Operations Manager!

 What Happens Next?

-What if I didn’t a Upload Manuscript or Cover Art?
+What if I didn’t Upload Manuscripts or Cover Art for my Pre-Orders?

 If you didn’t upload a manuscript or cover art, that’s okay.
 Just keep working on your book.
 You don’t need to supply that material until 10 business days prior to the book’s release.
 If everything is ready before that time, great!
 If not, we’ll start sending you emails 21 days out to remind you.